 - Vitamin D 2000

 - K2 MK7 100

-I’m also going to start supplementing with Melatonin at night to see if that helps sleep quality.
+I might start supplementing with a small dose of Melatonin at night to see if that helps sleep quality.

 - Eat more vegetables!
 Here’s a picture of grilling recently where the only unhealthy thing on the grill is the bacon around the asparagus

 - I fast 24-36 hour fast weekly, just water, and a ~72-96 hour water-only fast quarterly (the most I’ve ever gone is 80 hours)